-Finally, AT&D Model should be used to provide more detailed information on a specific case after the emergency phase by detailed modelling of the cloud behaviour or with a research point of view to improve capabilities for the two previous fields of use of such models.
+Finally, AT&D Model should be used to provide more detailed information on a specific case after the emergency phase by detailed modelling of the cloud behaviour or with a research point of view to improve capabilities for the two previous fields of use of such models [6].

 It is clear that not the same approach can be used for those different situations since the accident details knowledge differs in-between.
-In emergency situations typically, in most of cases, the source term is just an approximation, during land use planning studies, the source term is a theoretical situation and, in post-accident or research studies, hopefully, the source term is better known.
+In emergency situations typically, in most cases, the source term is just an approximation, during land use planning studies, the source term is a theoretical situation and, in post-accident or research studies, hopefully, the source term is better known.
 The situation is the same for the wind which is known as a different manner for those different situations.

 The scope of application of AT&D Model could be defined in the following six items: release/loss of containment scenario (e.g.: line rupture, catastrophic rupture, vessel burst), material: chemical products involved, hazardous substances/materials, environment, geometry (not targets definition but influencing factors on hazardous phenomena), consequence analysis of hazardous effects, the context of use: risk assessment regulatory study, technical support for a situation of emergency, evaluation of the damage on human health and life, environment or infrastructure.